Why attacks on Christians are on the rise in some Indian states

 There is no national law restricting religious conversion, and past attempts to introduce such bills in parliament have failed.
 But many states have enacted laws over the years to restrict religious conversion.

-BJP legislator Arvind Bellad, who led the massive protest against Pastor Somu, questioned.Why only Christians care about the new bill“.
+BJP legislator Arvind Bellad, who led the massive protest against Pastor Somu, asked: “Why are only Christians worried about the new bill?”.

 “The interesting thing is that other minority communities, Muslims, Sikhs or Jains, are not worried about this new law,” he added.